mds08011/ENVE-Productivity/README.md

 The macro automatically creates a folder like K:\YourProject\2025.09.01 - Project Update and saves the email and any PDFs inside.

+The new folder structure will be: yyyy.mm.dd - Sender Name - Subject For example: K:\YourProject\2025.09.01 - John Smith - Submittal RFI Response

 Setup and Code: